Back to Blog

 Chasing late payments is uncomfortable.
 You don't want to damage the relationship, but you also need to get paid.
 The good news: most late payments aren't malicious.
 People forget, accounting departments move slowly, or the invoice got lost in someone's inbox.

-Here's how to collect what you're owed while keeping the relationship intact.
+This is how to collect what you're owed while keeping the relationship intact.

 Why Invoices Go Unpaid

-Before chasing payment, understand why it's late:
+Before chasing payment, understand why it's late.

 Your approach should vary based on the likely reason.
 A friendly reminder works for forgetful clients; it won't work if they're disputing the work.